luugiathuy/GTScrollNavigationBar/README.md

 ##Usage

+Copy folder GTScrollNavigationBar to your project.
 In your app delegate, set up the navigation controller to use GTScrollNavigationBar
 ```
 #import "GTScrollNavigationBar.h"